kielni/starbound-asset-doc/README.md

 - get the location of your unpacked Starbound assets (here: `unpacked/` under the Starbound directory)

-- in a terminal the Starbound directory (ie: Steam/steamapps/common/Starbound)
+- in a terminal in the Starbound directory (ie: `Steam/steamapps/common/Starbound`)

     git clone https://github.com/kielni/starbound-asset-doc.git
     cd starbound-asset-doc
     pip install -r requirements.txt

-- then run this to index the content and start the server
+- index the content and start the server

     python3 index.py ../unpacked